crypticsoft/kwes-react-forms/README.md

 With the example below, replace `{column-size}` with the column number you want to use. ([see the bulma 12-column grid system](https://bulma.io/documentation/columns/sizes/#12-columns-system))

+`_examples` ~ See this path for additional form examples to get you started.

 ```JSON
 {
   ...